-Council's commitment for the Brooklyn Reserve improvement: open space, more car parks, playground, foot path etc has enhanced the quality of community services delivery at Brooklyn community hall.
+Council's commitment for the Brooklyn Reserve improvement: open space, more car parks, playground and foot paths has enhanced the quality of community services delivery at Brooklyn community hall.
 Lots of interests have been raised.
-While appreciating council's effort for improving the reserve, additional improvements are required to the hall itself and subsequently the council has demolished the Kender behind the hall and is underway the Brooklyn Hall will be extended with a number various rooms which can accommodate various activities and programs at the same time and will be flexibly used by diverse community groups.
-We are hopping it will be ready the sooner in the middle of next year.
-The groups who have been using the hall are eagerly waiting that to happen while appreciating the council's undertaking the construction.
-The new outside facilities look.
+While appreciating council's effort for improving the reserve, additional improvements are required to the hall itself and subsequently the council has demolished the kinder behind the hall and this space will be used to extend Brooklyn Hall with a number of rooms which can accommodate various activities and programs simultaneously.
+The groups who have been using the hall are eagerly waiting for the completion of this development project and we are hopeful that this will happen by the middle of 2021.